bcgsc/biobloom/README.md

 This tool is free for academic use (BCCA licence).

-We have a comercial licence also, please contact us (prebstein@bccancer.bc.ca) if you wish to use the tools for comercial uses.
+We have a comercial licence also, please contact us (prebstein at bccancer dot bc dot ca) if you wish to use the tools for comercial uses.

-Any questions, comments and suggestions can be directed to [JustinChu](https://github.com/JustinChu) or emailed to cjustin@bcgsc.ca.
+Any questions, comments and suggestions can be directed to [JustinChu](https://github.com/JustinChu) or emailed to cjustin at bcgsc dot ca.

 ######Affliations:
 Canada’s Michael Smith Genome Sciences Centre, BC Cancer Agency, Vancouver BC Canada V5Z 4S6